Member of the WIDA Consortium since 2010.

 State Testing Requirements

-LEAs has 30 calendar days from the beginning of the school year to administer the screening assessment.
-After that date, LEAs have 30 calendar days from enrollment.
+LEAs have 30 calendar days from the beginning of the school year/enrollment to identify the student.
 If your LEA receives a new student from another LEA or state that is part of the Consortium AND the student has a WIDA Screener or ACCESS for ELLs score report, they will not need to be re-screened.

 Students in grades 1-12 will take the online version of ACCESS.
 Kindergarten ACCESS and Alternate ACCESS remain paper-based assessments.
 Students in grades 1-3 will view the Writing domain prompts and write their responses in a physical response booklet.
 Students in grades 4-12 will complete all domains on the computer.
 Schools may administer the paper-based version to students when required by an IEP or 504 Plan or if the district decides that the level of exposure to technology will have an impact on student performance.